Návsí: History

 It is possible that the village was already mentioned in a document of Bishop of Wrocław issued on 23 May 1223 for Norbertine Sisters in Rybnik among villages paying them a tithe as Novoza, however without certainty.

 The first verified written mention of Návsí is from 1435, when Wenceslaus I, Duke of Cieszyn gave a privilege to Paweł Sikora to establish a farming community.
 Návsí was originally called Jablunkov, but after the village was destroyed by a Hungarian raid, a new settlement emerged nearby (today's Jablunkov) and Návsí became known as Old Jablunkov.
 Návsí was first mentioned under its modern name in 1577 as Nawsy.

 In addition to not very profitable agriculture, the inhabitants devoted themselves to mountain farming, which developed in the 16th and 17th centuries.
 In the 18th century, the use of forests led to the decline of mountain farming.

 The Sikora family was very rich in regional conditions and gradually owned a mill and a mile here and gained abandoned lands.
 In 1791 they had built a wooden Protestant church, the bricked one was built in 1817–1820.
-In 1793, a rectory was built, and the Evangelical scholl was established in 1794.
+In 1793, a rectory was built, and the Evangelical school was established in 1794.
 The Sikora family managed the village until the early 20th century.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political district of Teschen and the legal district of Jablunkau.
 The municipality developed quickly the Košice–Bohumín Railway line was put into operation in 1871.
 Thanks to the railway, the importance of Návsí increased.
 A new village centre was formed near the railway station.

 According to the censuses conducted in 1880–1910 the population of the municipality grew from 1,412 in 1880 to 2,249 in 1910 with a majority being native Polish-speakers (between 94.7% and 97.7%) accompanied by German-speaking (at most 74 or 4% in 1900) and Czech-speaking people (at most 17 or 0.9% in 1900).
 In terms of religion in 1910 the majority were Protestants (1,449 or 64.4%), followed by Roman Catholics (783 or 34.8%) and Jews (17 or 0.8%).

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 Návsí was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

-From 1960 to 1993 Návsí was an administrative part of Jablunkov.
+From 1960 to 1993, Návsí was an administrative part of Jablunkov.